-Information Centres Consultants
+Information Centres' Consultants

-The main responsibilities of the Information Centres Consultants include:
+The main responsibilities of the information centres' consultants include:

-- updating information placed on the information boards, using materials provided by the company, including, at least, the following: - information material on the community grievance process; - social programmes bulletin; - Vesti corporate newspaper; - notifications of public meetings; - notifications of the company representatives' visits to be made; - providing visitors with printed publications and multi-media material of the company; - rendering assistance in finding information on Sakhalin Energy's website; - providing information of the grievance procedure, rendering assistance in preparation and submission of grievances to the company in accordance with the grievance procedure; - providing information on the company's social programmes; - in the areas of the SIM traditional residence, provision of the information on SIMDP; - rendering assistance in holding meetings with the local residents and stakeholders.
+- updating information placed on the information boards, using materials provided by the company, including, at least, the following: - information material on the community grievance process; - social programmes bulletin; - Vesti corporate news bulletin; - notifications of public meetings; - notifications of the company representatives' visits to be made. - providing visitors with printed publications and multi-media material of the company; - rendering assistance in finding information on Sakhalin Energy's web site; - providing information of the grievance procedure, rendering assistance in preparation and submission of grievances to the company in accordance with the grievance procedure; - providing information on the company's social programmes; - in the areas of the SIM traditional residence, provision of the information on SIMDP; - rendering assistance in holding meetings with the local residents and stakeholders.